What Employees Should Wear to Work

 How Does Business Attire Differ in Diverse Office Dress Codes?

 Differentiating between dress codes that recommend various types of business attire for the office is confusing.
 Online and in company dress codes, the range of business attire options described vary considerably.

 For example, some business casual dress codes recommend that employees wear suit coats or jackets to work.
 Others allow jeans as everyday business attire.
+Some say that they prefer super casual business attire but prohibit shirts with no collars.
 With the range of recommendations available, is it any wonder that employees have trouble knowing what is appropriate to wear to work?